 Adult Pi Patel: My dear Appa believed himself part of the new India.
 As a child, he’d had polio.
 He used to lie in bed wracked with pain, wondering where God was.
 In the end, God didn’t save him, Western medicine did.

-Going back to the study, strong local sea traditions, which include ownership rights and/or customary practices such as periodically closing a reef to fishing are helping the coral reefs remain in better shape considering the existing climatic conditions.
+Coming to science, a study was able to show that there are “bright” spots among the world’s coral reefs and we have a chance here to learn from them.
+In these spots, reefs have more fish than expected, considering circumstances such as human population, poverty and unfavourable environmental conditions.
+Strong local sea traditions, which include ownership rights and/or customary practices such as periodically closing a reef to fishing are helping the coral reefs remain in better shape considering the existing climatic conditions.

 What other traditions have we left behind and what have we embraced blindly?
 From time to time, I go back to the traditions I neglected as I explored my faiths.
 I’m sure they are many more to come.
 I hope that when I find them I will understand sustainability in a different light.